nprabala/Songify/Backend/Server/readme.md

-To test ModelServer locally, download postman (API tool for sending requests), insert localhost:8000/chord_progressions as the URL, make it a POST request, and insert notes in the following format:
+To test ModelServer locally, download postman (API tool for sending requests), insert localhost:8000/chord_progressions as the URL, make it a POST request, and insert notes as the request body in the following format:

     [{"note":"A", "duration":2},
     {"note":"B", "duration":1},